-Hiring a camper van from Cookie Camperz in Dunoon, we headed north on the hefty five hour trip to get to Skye for the weekend – the wide open roads of Glencoe and twisting mountain ranges to Kyle of Lochalsh and the bridge to the island well worth the static radio and long haul drive.
+Hiring a camper van from Cookie Camperz in Dunoon, we headed north on the hefty five hour trip to get to Skye for an August weekend – the wide open roads of Glencoe and twisting mountain ranges to Kyle of Lochalsh and the bridge to the island well worth the static radio and long haul drive.

 Two days isn’t much on Skye however – its vast expanse of mountains, peaty valleys, dramatic cliffs and sea lochs bordered and carved out by winding, single track roads take a long time to traverse, even with the best intentions.

 Looking at our buffering Google maps, and aware of the impending rain forecast, the best journey to see the most in the shortest space of time was to head to the Trotternish Peninsula – travelling north via the Old Man of Storr then looping round over the Quiraing and finishing up at Neist Point for sunset.